Haliclona caerulea: Distribution

-Its geographic distribution includes the western tropical Atlantic, from Florida and the Gulf of Mexico, to the Caribbean Sea, reaching the West Indies and the Pacific coast of Mexico and Panama. is also found on the islands of Hawaii and Guam, and its unintended introduction that reached these islands from biofouling on the hulls of ships.
+Its geographic distribution includes the western tropical Atlantic, from Florida and the Gulf of Mexico, to the Caribbean Sea, reaching the West Indies and the Pacific coast of Mexico and Panama. is also found on the islands of Hawaii and Guam, where it has been introduced probably via unintended biofouling on the hulls of ships.

 Habitat and ecological roles

 It is commonly seen growing in beds of the seagrass Thalassia, and in rocky coral rubble habitats.
 Studies reported their symbiosis with calcareous alga Jania adhaerens.

 Aquaria

-Haliclona cerulea can sometimes be found in the aquarium trade, often sold simply as "Haliclona sp."
+A sponge going by the name of Haliclona caerulea can sometimes be found in the aquarium trade, though this appears to be Amphimedon texotli.